lbfm-rwth/gap-lesson/_episodes/05-small-groups.md

 > but returns ids instead of groups.
 {: .callout}

-Iterating over `[1..NrSmallGroups(n)]` gives you more flexibility if you need more control over the progress of calculation.
+Iterating over `[1..NrSmallGroups(n)]` gives you more control over the progress of the calculation.
 For example, the next version of our testing function prints additional information about the number of the group being tested.
-It also supplies the testing function as an argument (why do you think this is better?).
+It also supplies the testing function as an argument which allows us to plug whatever testing function we want into `TestOneOrder`.

 ~~~
 TestOneOrder := function(f,n)